-- a restriction under Division 3 of the Registered Land Law (1995 Revision) has been registered against the remainder of such larger parcel which will ensure that in the event of the development of the larger parcel not being completed within such time as the Authority deems reasonable, the dimensions of the lot on which such building is temporarily permitted as aforesaid will be modified so as to bring the building on it into compliance with the aforementioned subregulations. - Industrial development is permissible within industrial zones provided Industrial development that-
+- (a) such building forms part of a development of strata titles under the Strata Titles Registration Law (1996 Revision), on a larger parcel of land of which such lot forms a part and such development as a whole complies with the said provisions by the Authority: - (b) that on the completion of all stages of the development such lot will be combined with such larger parcel; and - (c) a restriction under Division 3 of the Registered Land Law (1995) Revision) has been registered against the remainder of such larger parcel which will ensure that in the event of the development of the larger parcel not being completed within such time as the Authority deems reasonable, the dimensions of the lot on which such building is temporarily permitted as aforesaid will be modified so as to bring the building on it into compliance with the aforementioned subregulations.

+11. (1) Industrial development is permissible within Heavy and Light Industrial development Industrial zones provided that-

-- it is not detrimental to the surrounding area; - it provides centres of local employment; (b) - (c) access to industrial areas is ensured; and - this regulation is complied with fully. - (2) The Authority may, in each case, determine - the minimum size of the lot; - the minimum height and bulk of structures; - ancillary uses permitted on the site; - ancillary uses prohibited; - (e) the maximum permitted floor area; - the maximum site coverage; (f) - the location of development including structures, loading and unloading areas and other facilities; - the number and location of parking spaces; and - the amount, type and location of screening and landscaping required. - Other forms of development are permissible if the primary use is retained.
+- it is not detrimental to the surrounding area; - (b) it provides centres of local employment; - (c) access to industrial areas is ensured; and - (d) this regulation is complied with fully. - The Authority may, in the case of each heavy and light industrial development, determine- - (a) the minimum size of the lot; - the maximum height and bulk of structures; (b) - ancillary uses permitted on the site;

-- (4) Industrial development may be permitted by the Authority in other areas provided it is not offensive and does not adversely affect the area, and in residential zones is also subject to regulation 8(2), (3) and (4) as follows- - industry linked to or based upon agriculture may alternatively be located conveniently to the agricultural activity with which it is associated; - (b) industry which is linked to or based upon fishing, boating, sailing and related activities may alternatively be located conveniently to the activity with which it is associated; - (c) light industry linked to the needs of local communities may alternatively be located conveniently within a residential area; and - (d) heavy industry shall only be carried on in areas zoned for heavy industry. - (5) The Authority will require an acceptable standard of layout, design and construction and a high degree of landscaping in order to achieve the screening from public roads, and adjoining property of industrial buildings and structures, storage areas, waste disposal areas and parking and loading areas.
-Additionally, the Authority may require reasonable provisions for integration of the development into its surroundings.
+- (d) ancillary uses prohibited; - (e) the maximum permitted floor area; - (f) the maximum site coverage; - (g) the location of development including structures, loading and unloading areas and other facilities; - (h) the number and location of parking spaces; and - the amount, type and location of screening and landscaping required. - (3) Any other form of development is permissible in an Industrial zone if it does not change the primary use of the zone for industrial purposes. - (4) Light industrial development may be permitted by the Authority in other areas provided it is not offensive and does not adversely affect the area, and in Residential zones is also subject to regulation 8(3), (4) and (5) as follows- - industry linked to or based upon agriculture may alternatively be located conveniently to the agricultural activity with which it is associated; - (b) industry which is linked to or based upon fishing, boating, sailing and related activities may alternatively be located conveniently to the activity with which it is associated; - (c) light industry linked to the needs of local communities may alternatively be located conveniently within a residential area; and - (d) heavy industry shall only be carried on in areas zoned for heavy industry. - (5) The Authority will require an acceptable standard of layout, design and construction and a high degree of landscaping in order to achieve the screening from public roads, and adjoining property of industrial buildings and structures, storage areas, waste disposal areas and parking and loading areas.
+Additionally, the Authority may require reasonable provisions for integration of the development into its surroundings. - (6) In a Heavy Industrial zone, heavy industrial development may be permitted as a principal use, and, for the purposes of this regulation, heavy industrial uses shall include but not be limited to power generation, fuel refining and storage, solid waste disposal and recycling, quarrying and mining, and mechanised and other forms of manufacture.